Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Event handling, retries, and monthly resync for public roaming data

-Shows how billing-arrears-based updates, priority-based public API retries, and monthly full resync work together to reduce long-term drift from the external system.
+Shows how payment-arrears-based updates, priority-based public API retries, and monthly full resync work together to reduce long-term drift from the external system.

 flowchart TD